natustx/mcporter/README.md

 - `--log-level <debug|info|warn|error>` -- adjust verbosity (respects `MCPORTER_LOG_LEVEL`).
 - `--tail-log` -- stream the last 20 lines of any log files referenced by the tool response.
 - `--output <format>` or `--raw` -- control formatted output (defaults to pretty-printed auto detection).
+- `--all-parameters` -- show every schema field when listing a server (default output shows at least five parameters plus a summary of the rest).
 - `--http-url <https://…>` / `--stdio "command …"` -- describe an ad-hoc MCP server inline (pair with `--env KEY=value`, `--cwd`, `--name`, and `--persist <config.json>` as needed).
 - For OAuth-protected servers such as `vercel`, run `npx mcporter auth vercel` once to complete login.